Graduate Anthropology Program

 Funding and Awards

-The Anthropology Department offers several graduate assistantships for teaching and research.
-These are nine month appointments at 20 hours a week.
-These are awarded competitively using information from the graduate applications and annual evaluations.
+The department offers multiple graduate teaching assistantships (GTAships).
+These are semester-long appointments at 20 hours a week.
+Some GTAs support faculty who teach large courses; others teach online or face-to-face classes.
+GTAships are awarded competitively using information from the graduate applications and annual evaluations.
 The tuition waivers that accompany graduate assistantship awards are described at Tuition Waivers.

 Rain Vehik Award

 The Rain Vehik Memorial Fund honors archaeologist Dr. Rain Vehik.
 Dr. Vehik had a long and productive career in Plains archaeology that included positions at the University of Wisconsin-LaCrosse, the University of North Dakota, and in Oklahoma.
 In Oklahoma, he served as head of the Archaeological Research and Management Center, worked with the Oklahoma Archeological Survey, and taught for the OU Department of Anthropology.
 The Rain Vehik Award offers funds to students to participate in scholarly conferences and workshops.
 Higher priority is given to students attending the annual Plains Anthropological Conference.
 This award is open to both graduate and undergraduate students.
 Each student is eligible for only one award per academic year.

 Gilman-Minnis Scholarship in Archaeology

 The Gilman-Minnis Scholarship in Archaeology was estalished by Dr. Patricia Gilman and Dr. Paul Minnis.
 Drs.
 Gilman and Minnis were faculty in the OU Department of Anthropology for many years, retiring in 2015.
 This scholarship offers funds to support archaeology graduate students' research projects.
 Typically, these funds are awarded only in the spring.